-Conversation underpins all human interaction, whether that is between individuals or in groups.
-Whether it is spoken, or increasingly in the form of written interactions whose speed of exchange through the internet makes the written word “real time.”
+Conversation underpins all human interaction whether that is between individuals or in groups and whether it is spoken or increasingly in the form of written interactions whose speed of exchange through the internet makes the written word “real time”.

-We can all do social chat, which is the basis by which most of immediate transactional inter changes take place.
-Whether its through buying over the counter, talking about the weather, sport, or just the cursory salutation of friends, colleagues and family.
-Professionally, we get a bit deeper than that.
-The discourse is about facts, plans, strategies and other typically non-controversial topics.
-Most of us spend a lot of time and effort to make sure that we are good at this, and most importantly not wrong in what we say in the conversations.
+We can all do social chat which is the basis by which most of immediate transactional inter changes take place whether it be buying over the counter, talking about the weather, sports of just the cursory salutation of friends, colleagues and family.
+Professionally we get a bit deeper than that where the discourse is about facts, plans, strategies and other typically non-controversial topics.
+Most of us spend a lot of time and effort to make sure that we are good at this and most importantly not wrong in what we say in the conversations.

-If at we can understand the emotional issues in our dealings, then our engagement with others is stronger.
-The customer complaint that seems intractable may not be when understood in the context of an over worked client short of time and acknowledgement.
+If at we can understand the emotional issues in our dealings then our engagement with others is stronger by an order of magnitude; the customer complaint that seems intractable may not be when understood in the context of an over worked client short of time and acknowledgement.
 An employee struggling with domestic issues may not be failing when offered some empathy and help to prioritise and who in turn may be your greatest asset.

 The better question may just be worth ten times the smarter answer.